 These employees would rather work hard and experience "full engagement" - because being engaged is what makes the job worth doing.

-Purpose of this activity: To add fun and energy to a team meeting.
+Purpose: To add fun and energy to a team meeting.
 To assist with product knowledge retention.

-Gather your team in a circle and explain to them that the object of the game to NOT get caught with the Hot Potato.
+Gather your team in a circle and explain to them that the object of the game is to NOT get caught with the Hot Potato.
 Whoever gets caught with the Hot Potato after 2 minutes of play, will be asked to complete a task no one else wants.

 This task should be something simple like doing the lunchroom dishes or something similar in nature.
-(Keep in mind, the idea here is not to make it a negative, but simply to provide some motivation to NOT get caught with the Hot Potato)
+(Keep in mind, the idea here is not to make it a negative, but simply to provide some motivation to not get caught with the Hot Potato)

 With your team members in a circle, set your stop watch for two minutes and inform your team that you’ll be asking product knowledge questions.
 As soon as one person answers a question correctly, he or she can quickly toss the Hot Potato to another employee.
 It’s now that employee’s turn to answer the next question.

-As the 2 minute time period approaches, you read your questions quickly so the person answering the question has time to answer.
+As the 2-minute time period approaches, you read your questions quickly so the person answering the question has time to answer.
 If you run out of time in the middle of a question, allow the person to answer the question.
 If she answers correctly, she does not have to keep the Hot Potato, but if she answers incorrectly she is the Hot Potato winner!

 Explanation: Whenever you have an opportunity to reward and recognize your employees, you can easily elevate the level of energy and excitement by making your presentation into a competitive exercise such as this unique team building activity.

-Identify your top two performers for any certain task or area of performance.
+First, identify your top two performers for any certain task or area of performance.

 Recognize each individual for their performance.
 Be specific in your praise and give clear examples of what each employee has done to be deserving of your recognition.